Ideon-Technologies/.github/.github/ISSUE_TEMPLATE/issue.md

 ## SUMMARY
 < Summarize the change or work to be done in as few sentences as possible >

-## PURPOSE
-< Describe the purpose or motivation of the change or work >

 ## CURRENT STATE
 < Describe how this accomplished currently >